These insurance policies cover the most common accidents, liability claims, and damages that could impact your small business.

 EPLI insurance coverage helps pay for legal expenses when an employee sues over discrimination, harassment, wrongful termination, or similar employment issues.

-D&O insurance covers lawsuits related to decisions made by directors, officers, and board members on behalf of your tech company, including lawsuits from dissatisfied investors.
+D&O insurance covers lawsuits related to decisions made by directors, officers, and board members on behalf of your company, including lawsuits from dissatisfied investors.

 Commercial property insurance can help pay for repair or replacement of your business property, including your building if you own it.